volkamerlab/maxsmi/docs/index.rst

    <img src="_static/ensemble_learning_prediction.png" alt="Ensemble learning" width="600"/>
    <br>
    <font size="3">
-   Given a compound represented by its canonical SMILES, the maxsmi model produces a prediction for each of the SMILES variations.
+   Given a compound represented by its canonical SMILES, the Maxsmi model produces a prediction for each of the SMILES variations.
-   The aggreation of these values leads to a per compound prediction and the standard deviation to a confidence in the prediction.
+   The aggregation of these values leads to a per compound prediction and the standard deviation to an uncertainty in the prediction.
    </font>
    </p>